Genomics-HSE/DAIseg/README.md

+# Whole pipeline
 ## Merging 1000GP  and Archaic genomes

+If you would like to work with 1000GP and archaic samples only we propose you pipeline briefly.

 Download [1000GP panel][1] and  archaic samples  [Link1][2] and [Link2][3].
 Make .txt files with samples' names  obs.samples.txt, outgroup.txt, archaic.txt